 The headteacher or complaints committee will then determine whether to uphold or dismiss the complaint and communicate that decision to the complainant, providing the appropriate escalation details.

 Complaints Co-ordinator

 The complaints co-ordinator should:

-- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, headteacher, Chair of Governors, Clerk and LAs (if appropriate) to ensure the smooth running of the complaints procedure - be aware of issues regarding: - o sharing third party information - o additional support.
-This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person - · keep records.
+- ensure that the complainant is fully updated at each stage of the procedure including interpretation support or where the complainant is a child or young person \Box keep records.